Thinking of adopting a cat or kitten?

 Adoption donation and what's included:

-We ask for a minimum of £95 to adopt a cat or kitten which includes the following:
+We ask for a minimum of £100 for adult cats (12 months+) and £110 for kittens which includes the following:

 Flea/worm/mite parasite cover

 Our minimum adoption fee is significantly less than you would pay at your local vets for microchipping, neutering and vaccinations alone.

 If kittens go to new homes prior to being old enough for neutering, arrangements will be made with you to return your kitten to our vets for the procedure, once old enough.

 Once the adoption is complete, it is the responsibility of the adopter to register their personal details with the microchip company.
 This can be done online or by post, using the details we give you on adoption.
 If the cat is already microchipped before coming to us, we will arrange for the details to be changed into your name.

 Older cats or kittens have usually completed their full vaccination course prior to adoption.
 In some cases cats will be rehomed prior to having their second vaccination and it is the responsibility of the adopter to return the cat to our vets, when due, for the vaccination course to be completed.
 This is included in the adoption fee.
 As the adopter you will then be responsible for the annual vaccinations thereafter.

 The adoption fee must be paid in full before or on the day of adoption.